Rwanda Declares Marburg Virus Outbreak With 13 Deaths

 By Adebowale Bello.
 Freelance Health Writer.

 Wednesday, October 2, 2024.
-Rwanda is facing a deadly outbreak of the Marburg virus (MVD), a highly contagious disease that has already claimed eight lives and infected 26 others, according to health authorities.
+Rwanda is facing a deadly outbreak of the Marburg virus (MVD), a highly contagious disease that has already claimed thirteen lives and infected 58 people, according to health authorities.
 The virus, which originates from fruit bats, is spread through direct contact with bodily fluids or contaminated surfaces such as bedding.
 Without treatment, the disease is fatal in up to 88% of cases.

 This is the first ever report of MVD in Rwanda.

 Authorities are urging the public to immediately halt physical contact with others as they work to curb the spread of the virus.
-Meanwhile, contact tracing efforts have already identified approximately 300 individuals who were in contact with confirmed cases and several of these individuals have been placed in isolation facilities, although the exact number remains undisclosed.
+Meanwhile, as of October 10, 2024, 2949 persons have been tested for the marburg virus and contact tracing efforts have already identified approximately 700 individuals who were in contact with confirmed cases and several of these individuals have been placed in isolation facilities, although the exact number remains undisclosed.

 The World Health Organization (WHO) has swiftly ramped up its involvement, deploying resources to assist Rwanda in containing the outbreak.
 The organization will coordinate efforts to strengthen surveillance, case management and public health education to help stop the virus from spreading further.
 The Rwandan government has also shared a hotline to the public in order to report suspected cases as early detection is vital.
 Infection prevention and control measures such as hand hygiene have also been implemented in all health facilities.